-Comprehensive Fee: The comprehensive fee, which includes tuition, room, board, and fees for all full-time undergraduate programs for the year 2011-12, is \$54,273.
+Comprehensive Fee: The comprehensive fee, which includes tuition, room, board, and fees for all full-time undergraduate programs for the year 2012-13, is \$56,289.
 A year's tuition allows students to register for three terms, taking three courses per trimester.
 This amount will be billed in three equal installments, payable on receipt of the bill for each term, in advance of registration.
 All full-time undergraduate students are expected to register for three courses per trimester.
 All continuing matriculated (full-time) students must register for at least three courses in every trimester prior to graduation.
 Last-term seniors will be permitted to register for only two courses; however, payment for full tuition is still required.

-Additional Courses / Fourth Courses: Full-time undergraduate students who are required to pay for additional courses above the normal course load will be charged \$3,190 per course in 2011-12.
-Refer to "Academic Policies, Fourth Courses" for policies regarding enrollment and applicable charges for fourth courses.
+Additional Courses / Fourth Courses: Full-time undergraduate students who are required to pay for additional courses above the normal course load will be charged \$3,315 per course in 2012-13.
+Refer to "Academic Policies, Fourth Courses" for policies regarding enrollment for fourth courses.

-Part-time and non-degree course fees: All students in the part-time undergraduate program, both matriculated and non-degree, will be charged \$4,792 per course.
+Part-time and non-degree course fees: All students in a part-time undergraduate program, both matriculated and non-degree, will be charged \$4,972 per course.

-Food Services: All resident students are required to be on one of the following meal plans: 19 meals per week plus \$125 declining balance, 15 meals per week plus \$200 declining balance, 12 meals per week plus \$235 declining balance, 10 meals per week plus \$265 declining balance, 7 meals per week plus \$300 declining balance, or 5 meals per week plus \$325 declining balance.
+Food Services: All full time undergraduate students are required to be on a meal plan.
 All first-year students are required to be on the 19-meal plan.
 Upperclass students may choose any of the meal plans offered.
-Full time undergraduate students living off campus may elect the declining balance meal plan, which includes \$200 per term, for a total of \$600 per year.
-Students who choose this meal plan will receive a rebate on their student bill equal to \$1,196 per term, for a total of \$3,588 per year.
+Students living off campus may elect the declining balance meal plan, which includes \$200 per term, for a total of \$600 per year and receive a rebate on their student bill equal to \$1,241 per term, for a total of \$3,723 per year.